 Coxsackie Creek Grassland Preserve

-The Coxsackie Creek Grassland Preserve (the Preserve) encompasses an assemblage of over 300 acres of protected grasslands located primarily in Coxsackie with the potential to extend into New Baltimore and Athens in Greene County.
+The Coxsackie Creek Grassland Preserve (the Preserve) encompasses an assemblage of nearly 500 acres of protected grasslands located primarily in Coxsackie with the potential to extend into New Baltimore and Athens in Greene County.
 The land is owned and managed by the Greene Land Trust through a long-term dedicated fund.

 In both the winter and summer months, NYS threatened and endangered grassland birds, as well as grassland birds of special concern, can be found on these protected grasslands.
 Short-eared Owls, Northern Harriers, Bobolinks, Grasshopper Sparrows and Eastern Meadowlarks can be seen and heard as they hunt for food and make their nests in the Preserve’s grasslands.
 The Preserve, although predominately grasslands which were former farmland, also contains important woodlands and wetland areas, as well as a beautiful stretch of the Coxsackie Creek – a tributary of the Hudson River.